-Across the motu whānau, hapū and iwi Māori are planning, funding and implementing successful housing initiatives.
-Read more about the gains that are made for whānau, hapū and iwi through the support of the Māori Housing Network.
+Across the motu whānau, hapū, iwi and rōpū are planning, funding and implementing successful housing initiatives.
+Learn more about the gains that are made for whānau through the support of the Māori Housing Network.

 Māori Housing Network Performance

-The Māori Housing Network Investment Strategy for 2015-18, which sets out the approach of the Network and its medium term priorities is available here.
+The Māori Housing Network Investment Strategy for 2018-21, which sets out the approach of the Network and its medium term priorities is available here.

-The activities of the Māori Housing Network complement the Government’s wider housing initiatives and contribute to the Government’s Māori Housing Strategy He Whare Āhuru He Oranga Tangata.
+The activities and the work of the Māori Housing Network contribute to the Government’s wider housing programme and to He Whare Āhuru He Oranga Tāngata, the Māori Housing Strategy.

 - Māori providing their own housing solutions 19 March 2016